AdaCore/gnatstudio/docs/users_guide/tools.rst

 .. index:: Code Coverage

-GPS provides a tight integration with Gcov, the GNU code coverage utility.

-Code coverage information can be computed from, loaded and visualized in GPS.
-This can be done file by file, for each files of the current project, project by project (in case of dependencies) or for the entire project hierarchy currently used in GPS.
+GPS is integrated with `gcov`, the GNU code coverage utility.
+Within GPS, you can compute, load and visualize code coverage information.
+You can do this for individual files, for each file of the current project, for individual projects in a hierarchy, or for the entire project hierarchy currently loaded by GPS.

-Once computed then loaded, the coverage information is summarized in a graphical report (shaped as a tree-view with percentage bars for each item) and used to decorate source code through mechanisms such as line highlighting or coverage annotations.
+Once computed and loaded, GPS summarizes the coverage information in a graphical report formatted as a tree-view with percentage bars for each item and uses it to decorate source code through line highlighting and coverage annotations.

-All the coverage related operations are reachable via the `Tools->Coverage` menu.

-In order to be loaded in GPS, the coverage information need to be computed before, using the `Tools->Coverage->Gcov->Compute coverage files` menu for instance.

-At each attempt, GPS automatically tries to load the needed information and reports errors for missing or corrupted :file:`.gcov` files.
+You'll find all coverage related operations in the :guimenu:`Tools->Coverage` menu.
+Before GPS can load coverage information, it must be computed, for example by using the :guimenu:`Tools->Coverage->Gcov->Compute coverage files` option.
+After each coverage computation, GPS tries to load the needed information and reports errors for missing or corrupted :file:`.gcov` files.

-To be able to produce coverage information from Gcov, your project must have been compiled with the *-fprofile-arcs* and *-ftest-coverage*" switches, respectively "Instrument arcs" and "Code coverage" entries in :ref:`The_Project_Properties_Editor`, and run once.
+To produce coverage information from `gcov`, your project must be compiled with the "-fprofile-arcs" and "-ftest-coverage" switches, respectively "Instrument arcs" and "Code coverage" entries in :ref:`The_Project_Properties_Editor` and executed.

 Coverage Menu
 -------------

-The `Tools->Coverage` menu has a number of entries, depending on the
+The :guimenu:`Tools->Coverage` menu has a number of options, depending on the context:
-context:

 *Gcov->Compute coverage files*
-  Generates the *.gcov* files of current and properly compiled and run projects.
+  Generate the :file:`.gcov` files of loaded projects that have been compiled and executed.

 *Gcov->Remove coverage files*
-  Deletes all the *.gcov* of current projects.
+  Delete all the :file:`.gcov` of loaded projects.

 *Show report*
   Open a new window summarizing the coverage information currently loaded in GPS.

 *Load data for all projects*
-  Load or re-load the coverage information of every projects and subprojects.
+  Load (or reload) coverage information for every project and subproject.

 *Load data for project `XXX`*
-  Load or re-load the coverage information of the project `XXX`.
+  Load or re-load coverage information for the project `XXX`.

 *Load data for :file:`xxxxxxxx.xxx`*
-  Load or re-load the coverage information of the specified source file.
+  Load (or reload) coverage information for the specified source file.

 *Clear coverage from memory*
-  Drop every coverage information loaded in GPS.
+  Remove all coverage information loaded in GPS.

 The Contextual Menu
 -------------------

-When clicking on a project, file or subprogram entity (including the entities listed in the coverage report), you have access to a *Coverage* submenu.

-This submenu contains the following entries, adapted to the entity selected.
-For instance, if you click on a file, you will have:
+When clicking on a project, file or subprogram entity (including the entities listed in the coverage report), you'll see a :guimenu:`Coverage` submenu that contains the following options, depending on the type of entity selected.
+For example, if you click on a file, the options are:

 *Show coverage information*
-  Append an annotation column to the left side of the current source editor.
-  This column indicates which lines are covered and which aren't.
-Unexecuted lines are also listed in the :ref:`The_Locations_View`.
+  Display an annotation column on the left side of the current source editor to indicates which lines are covered and which aren't.
+Lines that aren't covered are also listed in the :guilabel:`Locations` view.
+  :ref:`The_Locations_View`.

 *Hide coverage information*

-  Withdraw from the current source editor a previously set coverage annotation column and clear :ref:`The_Locations_View` from the eventually listed uncovered lines.
+  Remove the annotation column from the current source editor and clear converage information from the :guilabel:`Locations` view.

 *Load data for :file:`xxxxxxxx.xxx`*
-  Load or re-load the coverage information of the specified source file.
+  Load (or reload) coverage information for the specified source file.

 *Remove data of :file:`xxxxxxxx.xxx`*
-  Remove the coverage information of the specified source file from GPS memory.
+  Delete coverage information from the specified source file.

 *Show Coverage report*
   Open a new window summarizing the coverage information.
-(This entry appears only if the contextual menu has been created from outside of the Coverage Report.)
+(This entry appears only if the contextual menu has been created from outside the Coverage Report.)

 The Coverage Report